6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 Highway pavement is an essential component of the overall transportation system providing access to various parts of the world and facilitating the movement of people and goods.

-Due to its immense importance, it must be well maintained and timely repaired.
-Else, several problems may arise, ultimately leading to the failure of the pavement itself.
+Due to its immense importance, it must be well maintained and promptly repaired.
+Otherwise, several problems may arise, ultimately leading to the failure of the pavement itself.

 Pavement failure may occur due to various factors such as excessive vehicular stress, sunlight exposure, water intrusion, unequal expansion and contraction due to seasonal changes, etc.